-Credit Balances & Refunds
+Credit Balances & Stipends

 With the exception of Federal Work-Study, all other fund sources will be applied to the student's account as they are received.
-Students with credit balances after their funds have been applied and school charges have been deducted will have a refund issued.
-Students will receive this refund in the form of a check 14 days after the surplus funds have been posted to their account.
-Students can monitor the receipt of funds on the Student Portal under My Finances > Account Information.
+Students with credit balances after their funds have been applied and school charges have been deducted will have a stipend issued.
+Students will receive this stipend in the form of a check 14 days after the surplus funds have been posted to their account.
+Should a student wish to apply a credit balance to a future semester, the student will need to send written authorization, electronic or paper, to the Office of Student Accounts.
+Students can monitor the receipt of funds on the Student Portal under My Finances > Account Information or contact the Office of Student Accounts.

-Refund Policy
+Tuition Refund Policy